s-organ/SHRED-R/README.md

-SHRED.1.0.0 is the R package for running the SHRED methpds
+SHRED.1.0.0 is the R package for running the SHRED methods

 simulate_data is the R code to simulate data under the correlation structures described in the SHRED paper